PWShields/todonov/README.md

     5. The PUT request is not RESTful.
 We should not use VERBS or ADVERBS only NOUNS.
 The "completed" is redundant as we are performing a partial update.
-This also should be a PATCH, a proper PUT should contain all necessary data in the request and replace the existing entity, which removes the temptation to make different endpoints for slightly different purposes, which is quite wastefu.
+This also should be a PATCH, a proper PUT should contain all necessary data in the request and replace the existing entity, which removes the temptation to make different endpoints for slightly different purposes, which is quite wasteful.

+* Also note I've used Cucumber for BDD testing, still evaluating...